daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 The fact that apps run as the user `shiny` means that any package required in a shiny app needs to be either in the global library or in `shiny`'s library.
 [As I mentioned above](#user-libraries), you might need to install R packages in a special way to make sure the `shiny` user can access them.

-<h1 id="shiny-git">Populate Shiny Server with Shiny apps using a git repository</h1>
+<h2 id="shiny-git">Step 8.1: Populate Shiny Server with Shiny apps using a git repository</h2>

 As I just mentioned, any Shiny app you place under `/srv/shiny-server/` will be automatically served as a Shiny app.
 But how do you get shiny apps into there in the first place?
 One option is to directly transfer files using something like [FileZilla](https://filezilla-project.org/) or the `scp` command.
 The moment a shiny app directory is transferred to your droplet, the corresponding app will be available to use on the web right away.
 Another approach instead of doing a direct file trasnfer is to use git.
 If you don't know what git is, that's outside the scope of this article, so either look it up and come back here or just use FileZilla :)